-All SCVs that have not been marked as "reliability not guaranteed" in Step 1 are checked for duplicated identification or customer numbers (Bank ID, BSN, TIN, CoC and foreign CoC).
+All SCV's that dispose of an identification number and have not been marked as "reliability not guaranteed" in Step 1 are checked for duplicated identification or customer numbers (Bank ID, BSN, TIN, CoC and foreign CoC).
 If two or more SCVs have the same identification or bank relation number, those SCVs must be marked as "reliability not guaranteed" in the attribute "Reliable SCV".
 Some examples of this situation are given below.
 These examples are non-exhaustive.